© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hexham Manor Office (or gaol) is a scheduled monument protected by Historic England under reference 1006512.
 View the official record →

-Hexham Manor Office is a Georgian brick building located in Hexham, Northumberland, dating to the eighteenth century.
+Hexham Manor Office is a Georgian building of the mid-eighteenth century located in Hexham, Northumberland, and serves as a notable example of civic architecture from that period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006512.

 Hexham Manor Office (or gaol) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006512.